- Building inspection

 From beginning to end, the process typically takes months to complete, and can stretch to a year or longer in certain cases.

-For more information, please watch our on-demand video which will give you an introduction to the regulatory requirements for medical devices, or contact us at firstname.lastname@example.org
+For more information, please watch our on-demand video, which will give you an introduction to the regulatory requirements for medical devices.
+You can also contact us anytime.

 This article is for general informational purposes only, and does not represent consulting or professional advice.
 Whereas all content is correct to the best of